DFE-Digital/find-information-about-academies-and-trusts/docs/getting-started.md

     docker compose -f docker-compose.yml up -d --build     # build and run the application alone
     ```

-1. The application and the fake database
+1. Run your local application against the fake database

     The `docker-compose.ci.yml` file is used for running our Playwright tests in an isolated environment against a fake database — which you can also use for local development.

-Follow the steps above to run the docker compose file, and then update your dotnet user secrets to point to the database in the docker container:
+    Note - you will not be able to load the docker instance of the application using this docker build, due to the auth bypass mechanism used for tests.

     ```bash
+    # update your application AcademiesDb connection string
+    cd DfE.FindInformationAcademiesTrusts
     dotnet user-secrets set "ConnectionStrings:AcademiesDb" "Server=localhost;User Id=sa;Password=mySuperStrong_pa55word!!!;TrustServerCertificate=true"

+    # build and run the application and a local db containing fake data -> most useful for tests
+    docker compose -f ~/docker/docker-compose.ci.yml up -d --build
     ```

-    You can then run the application as normal.
+    You can then run the application as normal (using your IDE or `dotnet run`)

-    ```bash
-    docker compose -f docker-compose.ci.yml up -d --build  # build and run the application and a local db containing fake data -> most useful for tests
-    ```

 Once you are done, ensure that you stop the container(s)!